richard-to/richard-to.github.io/programming/_posts/2014-02-22-math-rpg-part-9.md

 There were already programs that imported images using various techniques.
 One popular approach imported jpeg images using an image optimization algorithm and then generated the necessary function calls to draw the image.

 Since the sprites I planned to used were small images (32x32 or 48x32), my simple solution was to convert the bitmap data into a 2D array of RGB values.
 Pasting this array into the KA CS platform caused the editor to freeze and lag.
-Eventually I was able to write the code necessary to draw the sprite mainly use the point() function.
+Eventually I was able to write the code necessary to draw the sprite mainly using the point() function.

 The demo using this approach can be seen [here](http://www.khanacademy.org/cs/pixel-drawing-attempt-1-slow/4828335093841920).